hashaaamm/tiko_energy/README.md

 # Tiko Energy

-This is a coding challenge by Tiko Energy.
+This is a coding challenge by Tiko Energy!

 ## Table of Contents